emilyaikens/Zooalog/README.md

 ## Progress Report

 * Dec 8 2022: Implement full CRUD for Test.
 Form to create new Tests and ability to update and delete.
-Add Sub Model to models.py, migrate and can view
+Add Sub Model to models.py, migrate and can view.
+Form to create new Sub.
 * Dec 7 2022: Create Test model and migrate to postgreSQL.
 Set up templates (base.html, about.html, test/detail.html, test/index.html), set up some basic CSS, and config routes (urls.py and views.py) for each
 * Dec 6 2022: Initial commit.
 Deploy to Heroku and create blank home page with URL/Views route config